manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ### Coming soon...

 Recruitment is an urgent need at MakerDAO.
 However, there are other requirements that also deserve an action plan from Maker Talent.
-Despite my current limitation to recruitment, we will - as soon as we are fully operational - **expand Maker Talent Core Unit into other areas** impacting onboarding experience, training, contributor experience, retention, perks and benefits and many others.
+Despite my current limitation to recruitment, we will —as soon as we are fully operational— **expand Maker Talent Core Unit into other areas** impacting onboarding experience, training, contributor experience, retention, perks and benefits, and many others.

 We already recruited nine professionals throughout the SES incubation programme and we are now working on another 8-10 openings for 2022 (to see the openings visit [Maker Talent Openings Webpage](https://makerdao.recruitee.com/)).